ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

  * All employees, contractors, and consultants must complete and document all required training and retraining in a timely manner.

  * Training needs are identified by specific job descriptions/requirements necessary to perform particular functions.
 Training may be internal or external.

  * As part of their training, personnel are made aware of device defects which may occur from the improper performance of their specific jobs.

  * Personnel who perform verification and validation activities are made aware of defects and errors that may be encountered as part of their job functions.

- * Contractors and consultants are trained on applicable Medical Data Networks procedures as defined by the scope of their contract/consulting agreement.
+ * Contractors and consultants are trained on applicable MDN procedures as defined by the scope of their contract/consulting agreement.

 ### Training Process Needs